Australia is a proud multi-cultural country

 - unfair treatment in the course of work on the basis of race such as subjecting employees to negative comments about their race

-The Racial Discrimination Act also protects people from being treated unfairly if they friends or associates with a person of a particular race, colour or national or ethnic origin.
+The RDA also protects people from being treated unfairly if they friends or associates with a person of a particular race, colour or national or ethnic origin.

 It is unlawful to discriminate against someone on the basis of their race in the provision of services, such as banking and insurance services, services provided by government departments, transport or telecommunication services, professional services, such as those provided by lawyers, doctors or tradespeople.